 The Principal Global Diversified Income Fund uses fixed-income investment options that are subject to interest rate risk, and their value will decline as interest rates rise.
 Lower-rated securities are subject to additional credit and default risks.
 Risks associated with preferred securities differ from risks inherent with other investments.
 In particular, in the event of bankruptcy, a company's preferred securities are senior to common stock but subordinated to all other types of corporate debt.
 International investing involves increased risks due to currency fluctuations, political or social instability, and differences in accounting standards.
 These risks are magnified in emerging markets.
 REIT securities are subject to risk factors associated with the real estate industry and tax factors of REIT registration.

-The call option writing program seeks to improve the Principal Global Diversified Income Fund's risk profile by reducing the volatility of its underlying equity components as well as improve the economics of the Fund via the receipt of option premium.
-While option premiums are not accounted for as income they do accrue, which may cause the Fund's price to rise.
-Writing calls may limit upside potential of the Fund and like any investment strategy, loss is possible.
+Call option writing seeks to reduce the volatility of underlying equities and improve the Fund's economics through receipt of option premium.
+Though premiums are not considered income, they do accrue and may cause the Fund's price to rise.
+This may limit upside potential and loss is possible.

 The Principal Global Diversified Fund invests in fixed-income investment options that invest in mortgage securities, such as commercial mortgage-backed securities, which are subject to increased risk due to real estate exposure.